 Visit Indian Key Historic State Park

-Not only one of the best things to do in Islamorada but also a highlight of the entire Florida Keys chain is the Indian Key Historic State Park.
+Not only one of the Islamorada things to do but also a highlight of the entire Florida Keys chain is the Indian Key Historic State Park.
 The fascinating Indian Key is situated just off Lower Matecumbe Key, and easily sighted from the Overseas Highway.

 Today Indian Key is uninhabited.
 However, once upon a time the humble looking island was a booming place.
 In the 1830s Indian Key even became Dade County’s first county seat.
 At the time, the island was a major player in the lucrative wrecking business.